-A-HOME provides safe, affordable rental housing in northern Westchester by purchasing, developing and managing properties for its current programs, which include independent supportive living for low-income older adults and individuals with disabilities and apartments for single parent families.
+A-HOME provides safe, affordable rental housing in northern Westchester by purchasing, developing and managing properties for its current programs, which include independent supportive living for low-income older adults and individuals with disabilities and apartments for single parent and low income families.
 Through A-HOME’s case management and linkages with human service agencies, it has the ability to provide the needed support that helps individuals to live as independently as their potential allows.
 Volunteers step in to fill the gap between services provided and the needs of residents.
-A-HOME owns 13 properties with 17 houses: nine for older adults, three for individuals with disabilities, two for single parent families, two intergenerational for older adults and families and one house with seven apartments for income eligible individuals.
-A four family apartment building is managed for the Town of Bedford’s Blue Mountain Housing Development Corporation.
+A-HOME owns 11 properties with 16 buildings (eight for older adults, three for individuals with disabilities, two for single parent families, two intergenerational for older adults and families and one house with seven apartments for income eligible individuals).
+A four family apartment building is managed for the Town of Bedford’s Blue Mountain Housing Development Corporation, 24 apartments are managed for senior residents at Pleasantville’s Housing Development Fund Corporation, Ashbourne Hall, and 12 apartments are managed in Bedford Hills for Antioch Homes Housing Development Fund Corporation.
 For seniors and individuals A-HOME uses the shared housing model where individuals have their own rooms and share common areas, such as bath, kitchen and living rooms.
 A-HOME’s two intergenerational housing properties incorporate apartments for single parent families and shared living or studio apartments for older adults.
-Four stand-alone apartments for single parent families were recently completed.
-In the fall 2009 A-HOME completed construction on 12 apartments for older adults in Pound Ridge.

 Single Parent and Family Housing

-Apartments in Bedford Hills, Croton Falls and Katonah (apartments in Katonah are owned by the Blue Mountain Housing Development Corporation and managed by A-HOME) offer housing to families.
-Eleven families, including 17 children, have been able to move from substandard, overcrowded housing to a safe, affordable home at A-HOME.
-Funding restrictions on several of the properties limits residency to single-parent families.
-Support for the families is available through a full-time Case Manager, the Family Independence Fund and volunteer help such as financial management consultation.
+Apartments in Bedford Hills, Croton Falls and Katonah offer housing to families.
+Currently, 15 families, including 17 children, have been able to move from substandard, overcrowded housing to a safe, affordable home at A-HOME.
+Support for the families is available through a full-time Case Manager.

 Independent Supportive Shared Senior Housing